men’s mental health

 Rebuilding strong routines and healthy habits, will not only strengthen our bodies, but boost our wellbeing too.

-We’ve all been concerned with making it through each day, and that will have impacted our mental health in various ways.
-If it feels like life has been on hold, restart by making plans and gaining knowledge.
+We’ve all been concerned with the rise in the cost of living, and that will have impacted our mental health in various ways.

-Given the obvious stresses faced during this once-in-a-century pandemic – such as juggling childcare, healthcare and work priorities – it’s understandable to feel like we’re languishing, unable to cope or lacking in motivation.
+Given the obvious stresses we are all facing – such as healthcare and work priorities, financial wellbeing – it’s understandable to feel like we’re languishing, unable to cope or lacking in motivation.

 We can hit the reset button by ‘cutting ourselves some slack’ and concentrating on basic things: self-care, sleep, a balanced diet and physical activity.